hphelion/documentation/cli.unix.reference.md

 Remove metadata from a server in your compute account.
 You can speciry the erver name or ID.
 You can specify one or more metadata keys on the command line.
 Optionally, you can specify an availability zone.

 ###Examples
-Remove the the r2 and c3 metadata from the server:
+Remove the r2 and c3 metadata from the server:

     hpcloud servers:metadata:remove :my_server r2 c3